 - If your symptoms are mild (runny nose, sinus congestion, low grade sore throat, low grade body aches, intermittent cough but otherwise OK) you do not need to seek medical advice.

-- If your symptoms are significant or start to worsen (spiking fevers, worsening cough, shortness of breath) call the health center.
+- If your symptoms are significant or start to worsen (spiking fevers, worsening cough, shortness of breath) call University Health Services.
 You can call us 24 hours a day and we can help you work through what to do.
 If you need to come in, our hours are available on our homepage.

 The nasopharyngeal (NP) swab for the RNA Quantitative Real-Time RT polymerase chain reaction (PCR) testing is the test of choice for patients who are actively ill with COVID-19-like illness.
 Results for this test usually take 24-72 hours.
-For more information about PCR testing, see https://www.cdc.gov/coronavirus/2019-ncov/lab/lab-testing-faqs.html
+More information about PCR testing is available on the CDC's lab FAQ page.

 The only test currently available to assess if a patient has had COVID-19 in the past is the blood antibody test.
 The antibody test detects antibodies the body makes as a response to being exposed to the coronavirus that causes COVID-19 (SARS-CoV-2).
 This test, however, has its limitations.
 The antibody test is unlikely to be positive until several days to weeks into infection.
 Some people take longer than three weeks to develop antibodies, and some people may not develop antibodies at all.
-UHC providers can help if travel, employment, or visitation requires this test.
+University Health Services providers can help if travel, employment, or visitation requires this test.
 Results from antibody testing should not be used to diagnose or exclude SARS-CoV-2 infection or to inform infection status.
-For further information go to https://www.cdc.gov/coronavirus/2019-ncov/lab/lab-testing-faqs.html
+Visit the CDC's lab FAQs for more information on testing.

 Take Charge of Your Health